 Today, Mark Picard is an internationally published wildlife photographer.
 He was named the 2012 Maine Sportsman Artist of the year.
 The U.S. Postal Service uses one of his images on a Maine postal stamp.
 His work is treasured by collectors all over the world.

-Anita Mueller manages the gallery and helps organize and run the couple’s popular North Maine Woods Photography Workshop series, which includes a workshop exclusively for women.
+Anita Mueller manages the gallery and leads the popular North Maine Woods Photography Workshop series during peak Moose viewing seasons of June and October.

 The workshops, which capitalize on the growing number of amateur photographers worldwide, are a four-day craft intensive experience photographing in some of the Katahdin Region’s most picturesque and productive wildlife habitats.
 Anita Mueller says it’s an opportunity for guests to combine a relaxing Maine vacation with a creative learning experience.